WHY DON’T YOUNG PEOPLE WANT KIDS?

 A survey of 16-18 year old school students for Fertility Journal also found that the state of the current world was a big concern, listing overpopulation, climate change issues and an unstable political and economic environment as major barriers to the thought of having children.

 Job uncertainty is also fuelling their fears.
-One in ten 18-24-year-olds neither work nor study: (NEET) and that figure is higher for 16-24-year-olds.
-Youth unemployment is on the rise.
+One in ten 18-24-year-olds neither work nor study: (not in employment, education or training: NEET) and that figure is higher for 16-24-year-olds: over one in eight, with more than a million young people now in this category as of May 2026.

 The Financial Times reported that roles advertised for recent graduates were 33% lower than a year earlier and 12% below 2023 levels.
 With such a volatile job market, and wider financial challenges, how are young people expected to be able to plan for a family?